Slins-23/chip-8/README.md

 So far tested and functional on Windows 10 host, Ubuntu 20.04 64-bit & Ubuntu 16.04 32-bit virtual machines and MacOS Big Sur 64-bit virtual machine.

-This is my first emulator, as well as my first time using OpenGL, ImGui, premake, and attempting cross-platform.
+This is my first interpreter/emulator, as well as my first time using OpenGL, ImGui, premake, and attempting cross-platform.
 Please excuse possible flaws and/or poor performance...
 <br>
 <br>
 Also note that I didn't see any CHIP-8 source code when making this - I only read guides about how the CHIP-8 worked, without actual implementation.

 # Features
 * Functional CHIP-8 emulation (As far as I'm concerned);

 * Tracking and decimal & hexadecimal representation of all the registers, the program counter, sound & delay timers and stack;

 * Pausing, reloading and resetting;